US Healthcare Is A Tragedy, Not A Success

 We can have terrific healthcare at affordable costs and use our tax money to take care of our people rather than to expand our global empire for the sake of short-term stock market gains.

-Filed under Healthcare reform by on #
+Filed under Healthcare reform by admin on Nov 3rd, 2011.

 Leave a Comment